6: If

 if «condition»:

-Now you will get some practice with Python blocks.
 The next exercise is actually 4 exercises in one.
 You will arrange the lines of a program to get several different results.
-Click on the vertical bars to open each part; you can do them in any order.
+Click on the horizontal bars to open each part; you can do them in any order.
 As usual, in each part, drag and drop the lines of code to rearrange them.

 Part 1: Unexpected indent